 Before joining W3C in July 2012, Veronica served as Vice President for Nordic, Mexico and Australia markets with PartyLite, Inc. a direct selling company of Blyth, Inc. She was responsible for leading these new and emerging markets in sales and marketing, as well as driving profitability.

 Prior to that Veronica held several financial management roles at The Gillette Company.
 She provided executive and financial leadership in various areas including the North America Supply Chain, Personal Care and Blade/Razor business units, Distribution and Manufacturing and Internal Audit.
 Veronica earned her degree in Economics and Finance from Simmons College and an MBA from Babson College.

 Amy van der Hiel is the assistant to Tim Berners-Lee, a meeting planner and part of the administrative team.

 Before joining the W3C, Amy was the Assistant to the Director and Curatorial Associate at the Exhibitions Department of the Massachusetts College of Art, Boston.
 She has her Bachelors in Art History from Bard College, NY and her Masters in Art Education from Mansfield University, PA.

-Susan Hardy joined the W3C in September 1995.
-She is the head of the Administrative staff at MIT and primary organizer of W3C workshops, US Advisory Committee meetings and working group meetings.
+Susan joined the W3C in September 1995.
+She is the head of the Administrative staff at MIT and primary organizer of W3C Workshops, US Advisory Committee and TPAC Meetings.
 Previously, Susan worked with Bob Scheifler and the MIT X Consortium for three years, and has been a part of the Laboratory for Computer Science for nearly ten years.